sagemathinc/cocalc-doc/source/teaching-create-course.rst

 Creating the course project
 ###########################

-In this section we are going to create a project containing a course.
+The first step is to create an instructor's project to contain the course.

 Log into CoCalc and click on the **Projects** icon in the top left hand corner of the screen.